keithaumiller/Human/Codebase/Drupalmodules/humansuccess/README.md

 A Drupal 11 module for tracking and displaying human success metrics and achievements.

+**Deployment Status**: Ready for automated deployment to production server.

 ## Overview

 The Human Success module provides a comprehensive dashboard system for monitoring and analyzing human success metrics.
 It includes public-facing metrics pages and administrative tools for system management.